dahak-metagenomics/dahak/docs/index.md

 * (Optional) Sun Grid Compute Engine
 * (Optional) Ubuntu 16.04 (Xenial)

-See [Installing](installing.md) for detailed instructions on installing each of the required components listed above, including Singularity and Docker.
+See the [Installing](installing.md) page for detailed instructions on installing each of the required components listed above, including Singularity and Docker.

-See [Quick Start](quickstart.md) for instructions on getting started running dahak workflows with Snakemake.
+See the [Quickstart](quickstart.md) page for instructions on getting started running dahak workflows with Snakemake.

 ## Workflows

 Dahak provides a set of workflow components that all fit together to perform various useful tasks.

-See the [Workflows Overview](workflows_overview.md) page for an overview of the metagenomic workflows provided by dahak and how these workflows fit together.
+See the [Running Workflows](running_workflows.md) page for some background on how to run workflows using singularity and snakemake.

-See the [Running Workflows](workflows_running.md) page for instructions on running workflows.
+See the [Quickstart](quickstart.md) guide if you just want to get up and running with workflows.

 Our **target compute system** is a generic cluster running Sun Grid Engine in an HPC environment; all Snakemake files are written for this target